mohamedelbarrak/Web-Components/README.md

 # My Media Player
-Welcome to My Media Player, a web application that provides a customizable music visualizer and a set of audio balance controls.
+Welcome to My Media Player, a web application that provides a customizable music visualizer and a set of audio disque controls.
 This project is built using web components, allowing you to easily integrate and customize different audio components in your web pages.

 ## Features
 Music Visualizer: The music visualizer component creates a dynamic visual representation of the audio being played.
 It displays colorful bars that move in sync with the audio frequency.